dt604121/chess-240/notes.md

 a collection to make moves for each using pieceMoves.
 Use the addAll() method to add each of the valid moves.
 4) Knight: This one uses the same function (copy / paste) however we have to change it to make an L shape and remove the loop since knights only move once.
-We do have to add the method to the PieceMovesCalculator Interface (just like with the movesToEnd function but this time for moveL).
+We do have to add the method to the PieceMovesCalculator Interface (just like with the movesToEnd function but this time for moveOnce).
-5) King:
+5) King: moveOnce but w/the directions used in Rook/Bishop
-6) Pawn:
+6) Pawn: psuedo code / logic!
+Create a new function based on the ones I've currently done.

 ## Phase 1